tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-_randomly-generated-lesson-title.md

     print('FAIL')
 {% endhighlight %}

-Of course, this all depends on the logic you wish to implement.
+Of course, this all depends on the logic you intend to implement.

 #### Logical Operators